wangonya/wangonya.com/content/blog/click-commands-options.md

 hello world!
 ```

-In the next post, we\'ll enhance our command even more by adding
+In the next post, we'll enhance our command even more by adding
 arguments.